Peloton Calories Burned: Accuracy & Calories Burned for All 37 Classes

 A woman wearing a black tank top and grey short is riding a stationary bike while watching a fitness class at home with a window in the background.

-The below list of Peloton calories burned by class can help users choose which classes they can fit into their schedule as well as indicating whether they need to adjust their diet or other workouts in conjunction with estimated calorie burn.
+The below list of calories burned in Peloton classes can help users choose which classes they can fit into their schedule as well as indicating whether they need to adjust their diet or other workouts in conjunction with estimated calorie burn.

 Amount of Calories Burned During Peloton Cycling Classes